AtrCheema/AI4Hydro/README.md

 The &#9745; for `hybrid` means the the developoed methodology is not a pure single machine/deep learning based rather it combines different deep learning and or machine learning approaches possible involving some physically-based model, driving the benefit from each other.

-The `reviews` should direct to any review/synopsis or presentation around the study.
+The `reviews` tab if available, will direct to any review/synopsis or presentation around the study.

 ## Contirbute

-Your contributions especially if you made a review/comment about a particular paper and you want to share that with others like [this]() is highly always welcome.
+Your contributions especially if you made a review/comment about a particular paper and you want to share that with others like [this](https://github.com/AtrCheema/AI4Hydro/blob/master/Water/reviews/Prediction of Chlorophyll-a Concentrations in the Nakdong River.pptx) is highly always welcome.